awslabs/damo/USAGE.md

 Because `damo` is using the sysfs or debugfs interface of DAMON, you should ensure at least one of those is mounted.
-Note that DAMON debugfs interface is gonna deprecated in a near future.
-Please use sysfs if possible.
+Note that DAMON debugfs interface is deprecated.
+Please use sysfs.
 If you depend on DAMON debugfs interface and cannot use sysfs interface, report your usecase to sj@kernel.org, damon@lists.linux.dev and linux-mm@kvack.org.

 Install